PhoenixGames-Phoenix/phx-bot/README.md

 I've originally made the bot for private usage on my discord server, but i thought the features i wrote and will write could be useful for the public too.
 Note: I will NOT host this bot, as i don't plan to add premium features that could pay the server cost.

-## Read before contributing

-- If you want a new Feature implemented, but don't know how, try opening a Issue, adding [REQUEST] in the title and adding the request and feature labels
-- If you want to add a new feature, add [FEATURE] in the title of the Pull Request and add the feature label
-- **_IMPORTANT: IF YOU FIND SOMETHING CRITICAL, LIKE A LEAKED API KEY, PLEASE DONT OPEN AN ISSUE!
-TRY TO CONTACT ME PRIVATE!_**

 ## Installing & Developing

 ### Tools